himonshuuu/waykey/README.md

 ## Integration with Waybar

-waykey includes a helper script for Waybar integration.
-To use waykey with Waybar:

 1. **Install the waybar-waykey script** (if building from source):

-> *Note: If you installed waykey from the AUR package, the script is already installed.*
 ```bash
 # Download the script
 curl -s "https://raw.githubusercontent.com/himonshuuu/waykey/main/extra/waybar.py" -o waybar.py